Is Technology Transforming Reading?

 The complete series costs £21.99 ea. (qty.
 1-19) or £10.99 ea. (qty.
 20+) through the UK Apple VPP store.

 Whatever tablet device your school owns, there is an Amazon Kindle app for it, which will allow you to read digital books.
 The advantage of this is that books can be bought in bulk and distributed to devices, so that all the children you need to see the book have their own copy.
 This saves on space and cost.
-Follow this link for a more detailed explanation.
+Find out more on Amazon Education.

 The app is free and the books vary in price dependent on lots of different factors.

 For help with this or any other issue to do with mobile devices, then call Soft Egg.
 Soft Egg are an IT support provider who work exclusively with schools.
 As such, we are uniquely positioned to offer schools a wide range of IT services that are driven by and focused on learning.
 If you are interested either call 0845 094 8492 or email: email@example.com